devonartis/aws-ml-detection-workshop/docs/index.md

 10. Paste the account number into the ARN back in the SageMaker notebook console in place of the string **[ACCTNUMBER]**.
 Your final ARN string should look like this: arn:aws:iam::123456789012:role/MLSecWorkshopSageMakerRole
 11. All other notebook options can be left at defaults.
 Click **Create notebook instance**.
-12. Once the notebook is running, click **Open Jupyter** to open the notebook.
+12. It will take about 5 minutes for the instances and notebook to be ready.
+(You might have to refresh your browser tab to see the status update.)
+Once the notebook is running, click **Open Jupyter** to open the notebook.
-13. Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: <https://s3.us-west-2.amazonaws.com/aws-workshop-security-ml-threat-detection/mlsec-workshop-ipinsights.ipynb>
+13. We have a prepared notebook for you to use.
+First, Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: <https://s3.us-west-2.amazonaws.com/aws-workshop-security-ml-threat-detection/mlsec-workshop-ipinsights.ipynb> .
+This will download the notebook file to your local machine.
-14. Once you download the notebook file, click the **Upload** button on the upper right hand side in Jupyter to upload it to your running notebook instance.
+14. Within the Jupyter console, click the **Upload** button on the upper right hand side in Jupyter to upload the notebook.
+15. Once uploaded, click on the notebook name, and it will open in a new browser tab.

 ### 3.2 Training and scoring with the IP Insights algorithm